Find/Change license on gpl/lgpl code

 I will remove the hull.cpp and org.nmiworkflow files later today if no one objects.

-#13 Updated by Timothy McPhillips almost 11 years ago
+#13 Updated by Timothy McPhillips about 11 years ago

 The following source files have been deleted: